MagnaCapax/PMSS/README.md

 ### Installation

-Install minimal system, and run following as the root:
+Install minimal Debian system, and run following as root:
 ```
 wget -O- https://github.com/MagnaCapax/PMSS/releases/latest/download/install.sh|bash
 ```

-### Support and help
+### Support

 You may ask our discord for guidance.
 Pulsed Media as a company will not provide support to use this on your own without a fee.

 ## Contributions

-Just make a pull request OR issue.
 All contributions will be considered.
 No matter small or big.
-Your contribution could be as tiny as fixing a typo, or badly worded sentence and it will be much appreciated as well.
+Your contribution could be as tiny as fixing a typo, or badly worded sentence and it will be much appreciated.

 Some important guidelines: